GraceDurham/Django-scrumboard-app/README.md

 ```
 Summary - Django Side
 1. Installing Python 3 with Home Brew on a Mac
-2. Setting up a Virtual Environement on Command Line
+2. Setting up a Virtual Environment on Command Line
 3. Installing Django
 4. Starting a Django Project
 5. Running the Server